 Nauvoo Exodus

 From the very start of the Restoration of The Church members of The Church of Jesus Christ of Latter-Day Saints had been run out of their homes on multiple occasion, and Nauvoo to Salt Lake City was the last great exodus for the early members of the Church.
 Many members were not prepared to leave their homes and their town, but after the Prophet Joseph Smith died and his brother Hyrum Smith tensions grew and members were forced to leave.
 Many would leave with little to no money or provision, being forced to leave because of the Battle of Nauvoo.
 Brigham Young and a large group of Saints started making their way west earlier in the year, but many saints like Mary Fielding Smith did not have the money to start the journey west.
 The mob was hungry to get all the members of the Church out of Nauvoo.
-Tensions got higher and hight and culminated in the Battle of Nauvoo.
+Tensions got higher and culminated in the Battle of Nauvoo.

 Battle of Nauvoo